 Have you ever set a goal or a New Year’s resolution, and did really well sticking to it only to fizzle out and fall back into your old habits 3 or 4 weeks later?
 I know I have.

-Breaking old habits and replacing them with new one’s is hard, but not impossible.
+Breaking old negative habits and replacing them with new positive habits is never easy, but it’s certainly not impossible.

 Identifying your goal is the first and most crucial step in taking something that has not yet happened, and turning it into a reality.
 HOW you set your goal will directly affect your outcome.

 The S.M.A.R.T. approach goes beyond simply identifying a goal.
 It gives you a clear system for actually achieving it.
 Here’s an example of how this approach would look as it relates to fitness: